Table of Contents:

 Red Points’ robust website takedown solution and dedicated Customer Success Manager assigned to each customer do 97% of the work on reporting and taking down fake and scam websites.

-Once you log in, you’ll, among other things, see two crucial data summaries relevant for taking down fake websites at scale:
+Once you log in, you’ll, among other things, see two crucial data summaries relevant to taking down fake websites at scale:

-Here’s how Red Points helps report and take down fake websites.
+Here’s how Red Points helps report and take down a fake website.

 At the core, Red Points is the Revenue Recovery platform concerned with helping brands block and recover revenue leaks scammers try to steal via fake sites, online scams, and counterfeiting.
 The platform works 24/7 in a 3-step funnel: